Deva (soundtrack)

 Deva is a soundtrack album to 2025 Hindi action thriller film of the same name directed by Rosshan Andrrews, starring Shahid Kapoor and Pooja Hegde in the lead roles.
 The film is produced by Zee Studios and Roy Kapur Films.

 The film's soundtrack and musical score were composed by Jakes Bejoy, with a song composed by Vishal Mishra.
 Deva marked Jakes' debut in Hindi film music.
 The lyrics of the songs are penned by Raj Shekhar and songs were sung by Mika Singh, Jyotica Tangri, Vishal Mishra, Shreyas Sagvekar and Baby Jean.
 The album preceded with two singles—"Bhasad Macha" and "Marji Cha Maalik"—before its release in its entirety in January 2025.

 Development

 Deva marked Jakes Bejoy's debut as a music composer in Bollywood, previously having composed background score of Durgamati (2020).
 Vishal Mishra was hired to compose a song.
 The film marked Rosshan's first and third collaboration with Vishal and Jakes Bejoy.
 Raj Shekhar penned the lyrics of the songs.
 On 17 January 2025, Jakes Bejoy announced through his Twitter that Shreyas Sagvekar and Baby Jean have sung in the film.

 The first single, "Bhasad Macha" was sung by Mika Singh and Jyotica Tangri.
 The song features Shahid Kapoor and Pooja Hegde.
 The song was choreographed by duo Bosco–Caesar.
-In early-September 2024, the song was shooted in Mumbai for four days.
+In early-September 2024, the song was shot in Mumbai for four days.

 The second single, "Marji Cha Maalik" was a Marathi rap performed by Shreyas Sagvekar and Jakes Bejoy.
 Shreyas penned the lyrics of the track.